Dominick the Donkey

-"Dominick the Donkey" is a Christmas song written by Ray Allen, Sam Saltzberg and Wandra Merrell, and was recorded by Lou Monte in 1960, on Roulette Records.
+"Dominick the Donkey" (subtitled "The Italian Christmas Donkey") is a Christmas song written by Ray Allen, Sam Saltzberg and Wandra Merrell, and was recorded by Lou Monte in 1960, on Roulette Records.
 The song describes Dominick, a donkey who helps Santa Claus bring presents ("made in Brooklyn") to children in Italy due to the reindeer, despite their flight, being unable to climb the mountainous terrain.
 The song was re-released onto Amazon on September 26, 2011, on Dexterity Records.
 The spelling of "Dominick" was modified to "Dominic" for the re-release.
 It was included in Volume 2 of the Ultimate Christmas Album series produced by Collectables Records and on the Christmas compilation album Merry Xmas 2011 by Cinquenta Musica.

 The song was listed at No. 14 in Billboards "Bubbling under the Hot 100" list in December 1960.

 Christmas 2011 number 1 campaign

 In the United Kingdom, the song was used extensively on the BBC Radio 1 morning programme The Chris Moyles Show in reference to Newsbeat newsreader and regular show contributor Dominic Byrne around the Christmas 2011 period.
 It appeared on the UK Singles Chart following a campaign by Chris Moyles.
 In the week leading up to Christmas of 2011, the show hinted at listeners to download the song from iTunes and Amazon.
 This led to the song being the No. 2 song on the British iTunes chart between December 19–25, 2011.
 The song eventually peaked at No. 3 on the UK Singles Chart for the week ending December 31, 2011.